kashishkakran/task-tracker/README.md

-# Task Tracker Web App
+# Task Tracker: Full-Stack Web Application

-A full-stack task management web application that enables users to add, edit, delete, and mark tasks as complete.
+A full-stack task management web application built to understand backend development, RESTful APIs, and database integration.

-Demonstrates CRUD operations, RESTful API design, backend–frontend integration, and persistent data storage using MongoDB.
+This project was developed as a learning-focused initiative to gain hands-on experience with full-stack concepts and CRUD operations.

 ---

 ## Features
 - Add, edit, delete tasks
 - Mark tasks as completed
 - Persistent task storage using MongoDB